veit/python-basics-tutorial/docs/oop/coherent.rst

    >>> c1.diameter, c1.x, c1.y
    (1, 0, 0)

-If you specify parameters, they are used to set the values of the instance:
+If you specify :term:`parameters <Parameter>`, they are used to set the values of the instance:

 .. code-block:: pycon